Jennifer Aniston Stuns In A Plunging Black Dress On Jimmy Kimmel After Breaking Instagram

 Since joining Instagram on Tuesday, the beloved actress has been the talk of the internet.
 She chatted with Jimmy Kimmel about that topic on Wednesday, as The Daily Mail detailed, and she looked amazing doing it.
 Jennifer Aniston stunned the audience, and late night TV viewers, as she came out wearing a slinky black dress with twisted straps.
 She ended up getting a standing ovation from her admirers on the show as well.
 The sexy dress had a plunging neckline that showed off a hint of cleavage as she talked to the late night host.
 She completed the outfit with peep-toe heels, bracelets on each wrist, and dangling earrings.

 Jennifer’s sandy blond hair was worn down around her shoulders.
 She proved that she doesn’t need a lot of makeup to look gorgeous.
-She opted for a more natural look with just a hint of color on her eyelids and cheeks, and shiny lip gloss.
+She opted for a more natural look with just a hint of color on her eyelids and cheeks as well as shiny lip gloss.
 Her whole look seemed to wow everyone, including Jimmy Kimmel.

 You know her from @Instagram – Jennifer Aniston! pic.twitter.com/8bUDojpKxr